ThomasDanger/ThomasDanger/README.md

 # Thomas Conner

-`Software Engineering Student`
+`Software Engineering Student at The University of Texas at Dallas`

-I am an undergraduate student currently pursuing a Bachelor's Degree in Software Engineering at the University of Texas at Dallas.
-I have been programming since the age of ten but, in the past three years, I have trully fallen in love with it.
-I have a strong understanding of data structures and algorithms, assembly language, procedural programming, and object-oriented programming.
+I am a full-stack developer and undergraduate student currently pursuing a Bachelor's Degree in Software Engineering at the University of Texas at Dallas.
+I am currently hoping to attain an internship in the summer of 2023.

 <!--
 **ThomasDanger/ThomasDanger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.